Skip to content

 As a reminder, higher deductibles reduce premiums, while lower deductibles mean higher premiums.
 Raising your deductible tells your insurance provider that you’re willing to absorb more risk and pay for small claims out of pocket.
 This move is one of the easiest ways to lower your insurance costs.
 But maybe things have changed, and you need to lower your deductible.
 Your premiums will go up, but you won’t have to pay as much in case of a claim.
 Once again, your insurance partner can provide the information you need to make the right decision for you.

-Update (or Create) Your Home Inventory
+Update or Create a Home Inventory

 If your spring cleaning includes decluttering your home, now is the perfect time to update your home inventory.
 Having an accurate home inventory will help your insurance partner make sure your policy has the correct level of coverage, including special riders for high-value items.
 More importantly, this tool will also save you a great deal of stress in the event of a fire, theft or other loss.